 With three.js, you no longer need a fancy gaming PC or console to display photorealistic 3D graphics.
 You don't even need to download a special application.
 Now everyone can experience stunning 3D applications in the palm of their hand using nothing more than a smartphone and a web browser.

-Three.js is the world's most popular WebGL framework, where WebGL is an API for connecting your browser up the graphics card, providing you with the power to display incredible 3D models, games, music videos, scientific and data visualizations, or pretty much anything else you can imagine, right in your browser and on your smartphone!
+This amazing library and the vibrant community that surrounds are all you need to create games, music videos, scientific and data visualizations, or pretty much anything else you can imagine, right in your browser, on your laptop, tablet, or smartphone!

 Clear 2D Diagrams

 Concepts are demonstrated throughout the book using hundreds of original diagrams that clearly illustrate the ideas being introduced.